-- list [--all] [--csv] List the names and synopses of all packages in the central package index.
-The option --all shows also all package versions.
-The option --csv shows the information in CSV format. - search query Searches the names and synopses of all packages in the central package index for a term. - update Updates the local copy of the central package index to the newest available version. - install Installs all dependencies of the current package.
-Furthermore, if the current package contains an executable application, the application is compiled and the executable is installed (unless the option -n or --noexec is set). - install package [--pre] Installs the newest version of a package to the global package cache. --pre enables the installation of pre-release versions.

-install package version Installs a specific version of a package to the global package cache.
+- list [--all] [--csv]List the names and synopses of all packages of the central package index.The option --all shows also all package versions.
+The option --csv shows the information in CSV format. - list --category [--csv] List the category names together with the packages belonging to this category (see Section 8) of the central package index.
+The option --csv shows the information in CSV format. - search query Searches the names and synopses of all packages in the central package index for a term.

+update Updates the local copy of the central package index to the newest available version.

+- install Installs all dependencies of the current package.
+Furthermore, if the current package contains an executable application, the application is compiled and the executable is installed (unless the option -n or --noexec is set). - install package [--pre] Installs the newest version of a package to the global package cache. --pre enables the installation of pre-release versions. - install package version Installs a specific version of a package to the global package cache. - install package.zip Installs a package from a ZIP file to the global package cache.
+The ZIP file must contain at least the package description file package.json and the directory src containing the Curry source files.

-- install package.zip Installs a package from a ZIP file to the global package cache.
-The ZIP file must contain at least the package description file package.json and the directory src containing the Curry source files. - uninstall Uninstall the executable installed for this package. - uninstall package version Uninstalls a specific version of a package from the global package cache. - checkout package [--pre] Checks out the newest version of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions. - checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package. - installbin package [--pre] Install the binary provided by the newest version of a package.
+uninstall Uninstall the executable installed for this package.

+- uninstall package version Uninstalls a specific version of a package from the global package cache. - checkout package [--pre] Checks out the newest version of a package into the local directory package in order to test its operations or install a binary of the package. --pre enables the installation of pre-release versions. - checkout package version Checks out a specific version of a package into the local directory package in order to test its operations or install a binary of the package. - installbin package [--pre] Install the binary provided by the newest version of a package.
 The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5). --pre enables the installation of pre-release versions. - installbin package version Install the binary provided by a specific version of a package.
-The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5).

-upgrade Upgrades all dependencies of the current package to the newest compatible version.
+The binary is installed into the directory \$HOME/.cpm/bin (this location can be changed via the \$HOME/.cpmrc configuration file or by the CPM option --define, see Section 5). - upgrade Upgrades all dependencies of the current package to the newest compatible version.